newrelic/nrjmx/gojmx/README.md

 }

-// Or use QueryMBean call which wraps all the necessary requests to get the values for an MBeanNamePattern. response, err := client.QueryMBeanAttributes("java.lang:type=*") handleError(err) for _, attr := range response {
+// Or use QueryMBean call which wraps all the necessary requests to get the values for an MBeanNamePattern.
+// Optionally you can provide atributes to QueryMBeanAttributes in tha same way you provide for GetMBeanAttributes,
+// e.g.: response, err := client.QueryMBeanAttributes("java.lang:type=*", mBeanAttrNames...)
+response, err := client.QueryMBeanAttributes("java.lang:type=*")
+handleError(err)
+for _, attr := range response {